|Picture: QR Code|

 Disruption is accelerating so quickly and as digital marketers in 2015 we must guide, nurture and help customers to navigate theses changes by making interactions simpler and seamless.
 We must be able to track customers and catch them before they go offline and totally disconnect, we must provide more detailed information on one page not multiple pages, we must lower the cost for the customer to interact with our business, we must deliver for free and make constant improvements that keep customers loyal, return to buy more and tell their friends about their positive experiences with the business.

-is a Digital Marketer and author of
+is a Digital Marketer

 #digital #marketing #challenges #trends #disruption #2015 #free #delivery #connection #offline #website #promotion #design #information #simple #seamless #service #customerservice #author #speaker #consultant #asia #asiancentury #disconnect #offline #content #information #convenience www.peterhanami.com